 Trauma may also cause low testosterone.
 Physical trauma due to serious impact or surgery may affect either the testes themselves or the Leydig cells that produce the hormone when stimulated.
 Mumps may also destroy those cells, which may also result in low testosterone counts.
 Removing testicles (e.g. due to testicular cancer) or head trauma may also affect testosterone production.

-Aside from those, there are a host of other causes that may result in low testosterone, such as genetic deficiencies, chemical toxins, and a tumor of the hypothalamus or pituitary gland.
+Aside from those, there are a host of other causes that may result in low testosterone, such as genetic deficiencies, chemical toxins, and a tumour of the hypothalamus or pituitary gland.

 Normal Process of Aging

 The loss of testosterone, as a man ages, is a regular finding in medicine.
-Many men experience an average loss of 1% of their testosterone per year, simply from factors associated with the production.
-This percentage does not take into account other factors that may affect the production of this hormone.
+Many men experience a drop in their testosterone.
+This does not take into account other factors that may affect the production of this hormone.